|Conservation Priority List|

 Dual purpose selection has been the major theme of the breed's history.
 Breeders have always differed in their view of the Shorthorn’s purpose, with some selecting for maximum dairy production, others favoring beef, and still others selecting for a balance of the two.
 At different times, one type of selection would outweigh the other, and then the tide would swing back.
 For example, the Shorthorn first gained value in the United States as the premiere dairy breed of the mid1800s, though by 1900 the beef type “Scotch Shorthorns” were the most desirable.

-Early in the 1900s, the breed was formally split into a beef type, called Beef Shorthorn or simply Shorthorn, and a dairy type called Milking Shorthorn - Native (also known as the Heritage Shorthorn).
+Early in the 1900s, the breed was formally split into a beef type, called Beef Shorthorn or simply Shorthorn, and a dairy type called Milking Shorthorn - Native (now known as the Heritage Shorthorn).
 Most breeders favored selection for beef, and this trend has continued, especially with the rise of the Holstein as the dominant dairy breed.
-The Milking Shorthorn - Native, despite its many fine qualities and history of dairy selection, could not compete with the quantity of milk produced by the Holstein, and the breed lost favor.
+The Heritage Shorthorn (Native), despite its many fine qualities and history of dairy selection, could not compete with the quantity of milk produced by the Holstein, and the breed lost favor.

-The Milking Shorthorn - Native is medium to large in size, with cows weighing 1,200–1,400 pounds and bulls about one ton.
-Milking Shorthorns - Native are red, white, roan, or a mixture of the three, sometimes with extensive speckling.
+The Heritage Shorthorn is medium to large in size, with cows weighing 1,200–1,400 pounds and bulls about one ton.
+Heritage Shorthorns are red, white, roan, or a mixture of the three, sometimes with extensive speckling.
 Most cattle are horned.

 You may be interested in...